 - You have now switched from WordPress’s default theme to the Astra theme

-We use three plugins for this project that you should install at the start.
+We use two plugins for this project that you should install at the start.
 To do that:-

 - Go to the Plugins menu on the left hand side of the admin area and select Add new